Hvid/proxyHeaders/README.md

 # proxyHeaders

 proxyHeaders is a middleware plugin for traefik.
-It forwards original header.
+It forwards source IP + port to backend.

 ## Configuration